themeblvd/frontstreet/README.md

 @import '~frontstreet/src/scss/frontstreet.scss';
 ```

 The above example can be modified to also build out a CSS file with only what you need.
-Instead of including the entire framework, you can include the framework core and then add only the blocks you need.
+Instead of including the entire framework, you can include the framework core and then add only the components you need.

 ```scss
 // Variable Overrides